Gayle McKeachnie

-Gayle F. McKeachnie (born January 26, 1943) is a Utah Republican politician and was the fifth Lieutenant Governor of Utah from 2003 until 2005.
+Gayle F. McKeachnie (born January 26, 1943) is an American Republican politician and was the fifth lieutenant governor of Utah from 2003 until 2005.

 Education

 McKeachnie received his B.A. from the College of Southern Utah and his J.D. from the University of Utah.
 For a time, McKeachnie was an adjunct professor at Brigham Young University's J. Reuben Clark Law School.

 Public office

 McKeachnie was elected to four terms in the Utah State House of Representatives.
 From 1985 to 1986 he served as the majority whip for the Republican Party.
-After his service in the state legislature, McKeachnie served as the chairman of the Board of trustees for Utah State University.
+After his service in the state legislature, McKeachnie served as the chairman of the board of trustees for Utah State University.

 It was while serving as a university trustee that McKeachnie became Utah's fifth Lieutenant Governor.
 In October, 2003, Utah Governor Michael O. Leavitt resigned his office, having been appointed to a position in the Bush Administration.
 Leavitt was succeeded by his lieutenant governor, Olene S. Walker, and to fill the vacancy that she had left in the office of Lieutenant Governor, Walker appointed McKeachnie.

-The Walker–McKeachnie administration was short lived, however.
+The Walker–McKeachnie administration was short-lived, however.
 In May 2004, at the Utah State Republican Convention, Walker failed to win her party's nomination to seek a full term, and in January 2005, both she and her lieutenant governor left office.